Revisiting Audio-language Pretraining for Learning General-purpose Audio Representation: Introduction

-In this work, we revisit audio–language pretraining with the goal of reestablishing its viability as a pathway toward general-purpose audio representation learning.
-Our contributions are: \begin{itemize} \item We introduce \textbf{CaptionStew}, a large-scale aggregation of diverse open-source audio–text datasets spanning multiple domains and captioning styles, addressing the data scarcity and diversity limitations in current audio-language pretraining. \item We provide the first comprehensive evaluation of audio-language pretraining across diverse tasks and protocols, demonstrating that audio–language pretraining produces competitive, transferable representations across speech, music, and environmental audio domains. \item We conduct the first systematic comparison of contrastive learning and captioning objectives for audio representation learning, revealing that contrastive learning exhibits superior data efficiency while captioning demonstrates better scalability. \item We analyze key training factors including data scaling effects and supervised pretraining initialization, showing that while AudioSet pretraining provides general benefits, its effects diminish for tasks unrelated to audio event classification and at larger data scales, challenging common practices in the field. \end{itemize} Taken together, our results suggests audio–language pretraining as a practical and competitive approach for learning general-purpose audio representations.
-To accelerate progress in this direction, we release data preperation recipes, training scripts, evaluation protocols, and pretrained models.
+In this work, we revisit ALP with the goal of reassessing its viability for learning general-purpose audio representation.
+Rather than proposing a new model architecture, we provide \textbf{a foundational empirical study that fills the critical knowledge gap} described above, establishing a rigorous baseline to guide future research in accordance with scientific best practices.
+We begin by aggregating diverse open-source audio caption datasets into a unified resource, \textbf{CaptionStew}, enabling analysis at substantially larger scales and with greater caption diversity than prior work.
+Using this testbed, we conduct the first comprehensive evaluation of ALP across diverse downstream tasks and evaluation protocols, showing that it yields competitive and transferable representations across speech, music, and environmental audio domains.
+Through a controlled comparison between contrastive and captioning objectives, we reveal a consistent trade-off: contrastive learning exhibits superior data efficiency, while captioning demonstrates better scalability.
+We further analyze key training factors—data scaling and supervised initialization—showing that not all tasks benefit uniformly from increased data, and that the gains from supervised initialization diminish at larger scales and for tasks beyond audio event classification, challenging common practices in the field.
+Finally, we discuss how limited lexical diversity in existing caption datasets might constrain performance scaling on certain attributes, suggesting potential directions for improvement.

+Taken together, our study reveals actionable insights that were previously undocumented for audio community and occasionally contradict trends from other modalities.
+They establish ALP as a practical and competitive approach for learning general-purpose audio representations and highlight key factors for future progress.
+To facilitate further research, we release data, training and evaluation code, and pretrained models\footnote{https://github.com/AudenAI/Auden}.